MichaelCurrin/my-github-projects/README.md

 To set this up:

-1. Go to Github Settings
+1. Go to the [Personal access tokens](https://github.com/settings/tokens) page of your Github account.
+Or go through Settings then Developer Settings.
-2. Go to Developer tokens section.
-3. Create a token with read access to your own repos.
+2. Create a token, with read access to your own repos.
-4. Copy token value.
+3. Copy token value.
 This will not be visible after you leave this screen, however, you can always regenerate the token value.

 ## Remote setup